ktenman/portfolio/README.md

 ### Interaction Flow 📊

 1. User accesses the frontend, triggering HTTP requests to the backend for portfolio data.
-2. Backend checks the Redis cache for the requested data.
+2. The backend checks the Redis cache for the requested data.
-3. If data is cached, the backend retrieves it and sends it to the frontend.
+3. If data is cached, the backend retrieves and sends it to the frontend.
-4. If data is not cached, the backend queries the PostgreSQL database.
+4. the backend queries the PostgreSQL database if data is not cached.
-5. Retrieved data is cached in Redis for future requests and sent to the frontend.
+5. Retrieved data is cached in Redis for future requests and sent to the front end.
 6. Frontend receives and displays the portfolio data to the user.
 7. Periodic jobs update the database with the latest financial data and calculate performance metrics.